Causes for static charge, examples, methods to solve the static electricity and practical solutions and products are presented.

-What do ionisers looks like and which one is right for my application?
+How do Ionisers look like and which one to choose for my situation?

 Ionisers are available in different sizes and shapes.
 The choice depends on the application and a number of distinguishing features:

-- Technology (external power supply , or integrated high voltage 24V)
+- Technology (external power supply , or integrated high voltage power supply 24V)

 - Working distance